mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/activities/workflow-activities/lock-workflow.md

 ## 1 Introduction

-The **Lock workflow** activity can be used to lock [workflow](/refguide/workflows/).
+The **Lock workflow** activity can be used to lock a [workflow](/refguide/workflows/).
-Please note that we put lock on workflow, not the workflow instance.
-The information if the workflow is locked is stored in **IsLocked** attribute of[WorkflowDefinition] entity(/refguide/workflows/).
-If the workflow is locked, new workflow instances from the selected workflow can not be created and it will result in a runtime error.
-To handle the error, see [error handling in microflows](/refguide/error-handling-in-microflows/).
-This microflow activity allows developers to build a workflow administration function that prevents further business or data damage in scenario's where continuation is not possible.

-{{< figure src="/attachments/refguide/modeling/application-logic/microflows-and-nanoflows/activities/workflow-activities/lock-workflow/lock-workflow.jpg" >}}

 {{% alert color="info" %}}

-To unlock the workflow, see the [unlock workflow activity](/refguide/unlock-workflow/).
+When the workflow is locked, it is the workflow definition that is locked, not the workflow instance.

 {{% /alert %}}

+This microflow activity allows developers to build a function for the workflow administration that prevents the process to go further or prevents a data damage in a scenario where continuation is not possible.

+{{< figure src="/attachments/refguide/modeling/application-logic/microflows-and-nanoflows/activities/workflow-activities/lock-workflow/lock-workflow.jpg" >}}

+The information whether the workflow is locked is stored in the **IsLocked** attribute of the **WorkflowDefinition** entity.
+For more information, see the [Workflow Entities in the System Module](/refguide/workflows/#workflow-entities) section in *Workflows*.

 {{% alert color="warning" %}}

-When you try the lock the workflow which has been already locked, it will result in a runtime error.
-To handle the error, see [error handling in microflows](/refguide/error-handling-in-microflows/).
+If the workflow is locked, new workflow instances from the selected workflow cannot be created and it will result in a Runtime error.
+If you try the lock the workflow which has been already locked, it will also result in a Runtime error.
+For information on how to handle the error, see [Error Handling in Microflows](/refguide/error-handling-in-microflows/).

 {{% /alert %}}

+For information on unlocking the workflow, see the [Unlock Workflow](/refguide/unlock-workflow/).

 ## 2 Properties